3drepo/3drepo.io/README.md

 -------------------------------

 The application requires the use of cookies for tracking user authentication.
 Some browsers do not allow the use of cookies for the localhost domain.
-To circumvent this problem, use need to associate a hostname with the loopback address (127.0.0.1)
+To circumvent this problem, associate a hostname with the loopback address (127.0.0.1)

-For both Windows and Linux you must edit the hosts file to add a manual DNS entry for a hostname.
+For both Windows and Linux you must edit the `hosts` file to add a manual DNS entry for a hostname.
 This will redirect any requests to the hostname to the loopback address.
 In our example, we use `example.org` which is customary.

 For Windows, you must use an Administrator notepad to edit the file: